Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/8_chapter-5.md

 ![chapter_5_4_Tileset_Editor_selecting_3_pattern_id.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_5_images/chapter_5_4_Tileset_Editor_selecting_3_pattern_id.png)

+A pattern ID is important because if you have two tilesets that are exactly the same except one is a different color, then you can simply give the same patterns to the other tileset and the map will be changed to that different color when you switch tilesets.

+**Example:**
+A forest can become an instant desert once tilesets are changed.
+The patterns must be the same or similar enough for a decent change without much editing.
+This could be useful for different dimensions or terrain changes due to some cause.

+You can use `map:set_tileset("tileset_name")` to change tilesets.

 ##### Ground

 You can select different grounds to fit your tile.
 For example, the tile would be `traversable` if the player character can walk on it.